Skip to content

 As a small business, your local community is likely your primary market.
 Optimise your social media presence for local discovery.

-Use location-based hashtags like #LondonCafe, #ShoreditchFitness, or #CamdenShopping alongside broader industry hashtags.
-Research which hashtags your local competitors use and identify gaps you can fill.
+Use location-based hashtags like #LondonCafe, #ShoreditchFitness, or #CamdenShopping alongside broader industry ones.
+Check which hashtags your local competitors use, then fill the gaps.

-Ensure your business information is consistent across all platforms—same address, phone number, and opening hours.
-This consistency helps with local SEO and builds trust with potential customers.
+Keep your business information consistent across all platforms.
+Use the same address, phone number, and opening hours.
+This consistency helps local SEO and builds trust with potential customers.

-Tag your location in posts and encourage customers to do the same when they visit.
-This increases your visibility to people in your area who might be looking for businesses like yours.
+Tag your location in posts.
+Encourage customers to do the same when they visit.
+This raises your visibility to people nearby who might be looking for businesses like yours.

 As a small business, your local community is likely your primary market.